-All the women’s healthcare you need, all in one place, plus a full service spa and personalized amenities at the Women’s Pavilion, located at Ochsner Baptist.
+All the women’s healthcare you need, all in one place and personalized amenities at the Women’s Pavilion, located at Ochsner Baptist.

 We’re making it easier for you to connect to the expert care you need.
 At the Women's Pavilion, you’ll be able to have obstetric visits, have a baby, or even see a high risk maternal fetal medicine physician.

 Choose Ochsner Baptist for the birth of your baby.
 Ochsner Baptist features advanced technology in obstetrics and baby care in a comfortable, caring, and peaceful environment.

 - Spacious, contemporary Labor/Delivery/Recovery suites offer everything you need to welcome your baby into the world